Putting a Face to

 I am Luke Desira.
-By trade I am a Mechanical Engineer, and I’m in possession of a Master’s of Science in Integrated Product Development.
+By trade, I am a Mechanical Engineer, and I’m in possession of a Master’s of Science in Integrated Product Development.
 From early on in my career I realised that I was meant to use my engineering skills in a realm that’s outside my profession.
-I have a great passion in service design and have always found ways to use my passion and knowledge to help businesses improve.
+I have a great passion for service design and have always found ways to use my passion and knowledge to help businesses improve.

 I’ve always been the ‘last in last out’ type at any office I’ve worked in, and I keep way too many browser tabs open on my laptop.
 My brain seems to never take a rest.
 I’m always on the prowl for the next project or a solution to a quandary.
+I am spontaneous, versatile, open-minded and sure love a good discussion.

 I believe in a world in which people do the things they do because they want to, not because they have to.
 I love finding simple solutions to seemingly complex problems.

 - ‘The buyer’ – any person who buys any product or service that would help him.
-This can be a car, a home, a pizza, a book, anything that is used by the person to do/have whatever they want
+This can be a car, a home, a pizza, a book, or anything that is used by the person to do/have whatever they want

 - ‘The maker’ – any person who has a job contributes to the creation of one of all the products or services that exist in the world.
 Everyone who works somehow contributes to the value chain.